MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-partners.md

 ## Configure Intune to work with a device compliance partner

-Enable support for a device compliance partner to use compliance state data from that partner with your conditional access policies.
+Enable support for a device compliance partner to use compliance state data from that partner with your Conditional Access policies.

 ### Add a compliance partner to Intune